pesto-students/fastfingers-anu3dev/README.md

 # Fast Fingers

-Pesto Tech is proudly launching its own speed typing game named **Fast fingers**.
+launching its own speed typing game named **Fast fingers**.
 You have been awarded with the project and you need to design and develop this project which should meet the requirements mentioned in the MVP below.

 ## MVP Requirement